heratyian/software-development-lessons/working-together/index.md

 ## Project Manager
 * Oversees the software development project from start to finish

+## Product Owner / Business Analyst
+* Defines the product vision and ensures that the software development team is building the right product

 ---

-# Typical Roles on a Software Team
+# Adjacent roles you might see

-## Quality Assurance Engineer
+## DevOps
-* Tests the software applications to ensure that they meet the requirements and are free from bugs
+* Deploys, monitors, and maintains the software applications and infrastructure

-### Responsibilities
-- Integration Testing
-- User Interface (UI) Testing
-- Security Testing

----

-# Typical Roles on a Software Team

-## Data Scientist / Analyst
+## Data Scientist
 * Analyzes and interprets data to gain insights that can be used to inform business decisions

-### Responsibilities
-- Analytics Engineering
-- Data Mining
-- Usability Testing

 ---

-# Typical Roles on a Software Team

-## Product Owner
-* Defines the product vision and ensures that the software development team is building the right product

-### Responsibilities
-- User Story Creation
-- Feature Prioritization
-- Stakeholder Management

----

-# Typical Roles on a Software Team

-## Cloud Engineer
-* Designs, implements, and maintains cloud-based infrastructure

-### Responsibilities
-- Deployment
-- Monitoring
-- Scaling

----

-# Typical Roles on a Software Team

-## Data Engineer
-* Designs and implements the data architecture for software applications

-### Responsibilities
-- Data Storage
-- Data Access
-- Data Security

----

-# Typical Roles on a Software Team

-## Solution Architect
-* Designs the overall architecture of the software applications

----

-# Sales, Marketing, and Business Analysis
+# Adjacent roles you might see

 ## Sales
 - Identifies potential customers, builds relationships with them, and sells the software product

 ## Marketing
 - Promotes the software product and builds brand awareness

-## Business Analysis
-- Understands the business needs and translates those into requirements for the software product

 ---